Tubao: American Colonial Era

 From 1930 to 1933, during Father Alois Proost's term, the church sanctuary and sacristies were completed.
 He donated the big church bells.
-He organized a scout band, a string band and the first and best girl scout unit in the Philippines.
+He organized a scout band, a string band and the first girl scout unit in the Philippines.
 He also added Third and Fourth year classes in the Tubao Catholic High School established by Father Martens before.
 A primary school was also opened in Pideg (1931) and Amallapay (1933?).

-From 1934 to 1935, Father Morice Van Overbergh installed the tiled floors on the church.
+From 1934 to 1935, Father Morice Vanoverbergh installed the tiled floors on the church.
 He was a scholar and did outstanding work in botany, anthropology and linguistics.

 The parish priests expanded the church yard and bought more lots in the 1920s up to the 1950s.
 In 1927, a land was bought from Baltazar Dulay for P200 pesos, north of the church.
 A few years later, the sacristy was built on this property.
 Another lot, west of the sacristy, was bought from Don Francisco Zandueta (La Union Governor from 1910 to 1912) and was partly occupied by a bamboo warehouse for storing tobacco rented by Chan Chin Ko Baltazar, father of Florencio Chan Baltazar who later became municipal mayor.
 The warehouse was converted into three classrooms for boys of the intermediate class.
 In 1940, Father Carlos Desmet procured the means to have a new school building within the premises to replace the old bamboo shack.
 It was the Sancho Building named after Msgr.
 Sancho, the bishop of Nueva Segovia who helped with the means.
 Again, this building was razed to the ground during the war.
 Today the area is an open field of the school.

+Japanese Occupation

+During the Japanese occupation from 1942 to 1944, classes were suspended.
+As the bombs destroyed the old Martens and Sancho buildings, primary classes were held in the house of Benedicto Verceles, southeast of the rectory or convent while intermediate and high school classes were held in the convent.
+The town became a center for evacuees from neighboring municipalities.
+Because of its mountainous terrain on the east, it was also an ideal site for the guerrillas who fought the Japanese forces.
+Among those who found refuge and passage in the town were top officials of the land led by then Executive Secretary Manuel Roxas who was later captured by the Japanese in 1942, Senator Quintin Paredes, future Speaker Jose Laurel Jr. and Teofilo Sison.
+Meanwhile, the Japanese established a garrison beside the Catholic Church.
+Even the residence of former Mayor Antonio Verceles became the staff house of all the Japanese officers.
+Hence, its preservation from the mass burning of houses during the Japanese retreat.